Hornbill-Docs/servicemanager-config/servicemanager-config/assets/overview.md

 |Asset Management User|This role includes rights to define  and edit assets as well as to add detailed asset information.|
 |Asset Management Admin|This role provides all the capabilities of the Asset Management User role, with additional rights to define and edit asset types and asset categories.|

-## Customizing your implementation of Asset Management
-As an Asset Management admin, you'll take the following steps to set up your implementation.
-First, make sure you [understand the structure of assets](/servicemanager-config/assets/asset-structure) so you can plan how to best meet your organization's needs.

-**In setting up your Asset Management implementation, you'll take the following steps:**
-1. Determine which asset categories you need to group your asset types.
-1. Create the categories.
-1. Determine your asset types.
-Which of the default types will you use?
-Which new types of your own will you add?
-1. Drag and drop asset types into your categories.
-You can drag an uncategorized asset type into a category, or you can drag an asset type from one category to another (to recategorize it).
-1. Create new asset types in your categories.
-1. Set up details for each category; customize how you want the asset information to appear in the asset views.
-1. Edit asset types to customize how the information appears in the asset views.

-*where does import fall?*
 <!--
 ____
 Views and advanced filters are the same as before.